-Those looking to avoid high startup costs will be happy with QMedi’s pricing structure.
+Those looking to avoid high startup costs will be happy with QMedic’s pricing structure.
 The company does not charge any one-time fees.
 There are no activation, shipping, device, or installation fees for any of its devices, including its mobile system.
-Additionally, because all of QMedic’s extra features are also included free of cost, the only thing customers are ever charged for is their monthly monitoring service, keeping things simple.
+QMedic’s extra features are also included free of cost, whereas other companies may charge several dollars each month for comparable additions.
+The only thing QMedic customers are ever charged for is their monthly monitoring service, keeping things simple and affordable.

 Plans and Starting Costs

 All QMedic devices may be paid for on a monthly or annual basis.
-The annual plans are less expensive when broke down month-to-month, so may be a good idea for those looking to keep costs low.
-However, while QMedic does not require long-term contracts or charge cancellation fees, they do not offer a refund on prepaid months for annual customers.
-There is an initial 30-day trial period during which all customers may return their device for a full refund.
+The annual plans are less expensive when broke down month-to-month, so they may be a good idea for those looking to keep costs low.
+However, while QMedic does not require long-term contracts or charge cancellation fees, they do not offer a refund on prepaid months for annual customers, so if an annual user decides to cancel their service before the year is up they will still pay for the entire year of service.
+There is an initial 30-day trial period during which all customers, including those who choose an annual payment plan, may return their device for a full refund.